 Experience fun and excitement for children of all ages at the Chimczuk Museum and François Baby House.
 Permanent exhibits chronicle Windsor’s history from prehistoric times to the present, and temporary exhibits offer unique perspectives on a wide range of topics.

-Programming highlights include:
+Programming highlights include the following:

 Curriculum based educational programming that features interactive and inquiry based activities.